On the first Hochschild cohomology group of a cluster-tilted algebra: Introduction

 \section{Introduction}

-Our objective here is, for a cluster-tilted algebra $B$, to study its first Hochschild cohomology group ${\HH}^1(B)$ with coefficients in the $B$-$B$-bimodule $B$, see \cite{CE}.
+This paper is devoted to the study of the first Hochschild cohomology group ${\HH}^1(B)$ with coefficients in the $B$-$B$-bimodule $B$, see \cite{CE}.

-Cluster-tilted algebras were defined in \cite{BMR} and in \cite{CCS} for the type $\mathbb{A}$, as a by-product of the extensive theory of cluster algebras of Fomin and Zelevinsky \cite{FZ}.
-Now, it has been shown in \cite{ABS1} that every cluster-tilted algebra $B$ is the relation extension of a tilted algebra $C$.
+Cluster-tilted algebras were defined in \cite{BMR} and in \cite{CCS} for the type $\A$, as a by-product of the extensive theory of cluster algebras of Fomin and Zelevinsky \cite{FZ}.
+Now, it has been shown in \cite{ABS1} that every cluster-tilted algebra $B$ is the relation-extension of a tilted algebra $C$.
 Our goal is to relate the Hochschild cohomologies of the two algebras $B$ and $C$.
 The main step in our argument consists in defining an equivalence relation between the arrows in the quiver of $B$ which are not in the quiver of $C$.
 The number of equivalence classes is then denoted by $n_{B,C}$.
-The first two authors have shown in \cite{AR} that, if the cluster-tilted algebra $B$ is schurian, then there is a short exact sequence of vector spaces This holds true, for instance, when $B$ is representation-finite.
-In the present paper, we start by proving that this result also holds true in case the tilted algebra $C$ is constrained in the sense of \cite{BM}, that is, for every arrow $i\to j$ in the quiver of $C$, we have $\dim(e_iCe_j)\le 1$, where $e_i,e_j$ are the primitive idempotents corresponding to the points $i,j$ respectively.
-Our first theorem can be stated as follows.
+The first two authors have shown in \cite{AR} that, if the cluster-tilted algebra $B$ is schurian, then there is a short exact sequence of vector spaces

+This holds true, for instance, when $B$ is representation-finite.
+In a further paper, \cite{ABIS}, it is actually proven that if $B$ is a cluster-tilted algebra (but generally not schurian) then $\varphi$ is still surjective and the kernel of the morphism $\varphi$ is equal to the first cohomology group ${\HH}^1(B,E)$ of $B$ with coefficients in the bimodule $E$.

+Our objective in the present paper is to show that the result of \cite{AR} also holds true in case the cluster-tilted algebra $B$ is tame (that is, is of Dynkin or euclidean type).

-\begin{theorem} Let $k$ be an algebraically closed field and $B$ a cluster-tilted $k$-algebra.
-If $C$ is a constrained tilted algebra such that $B$ is the relation extension of $C$, then there is a short exact sequence of {\ralf vector spaces}
+\begin{theorem} Let $k$ be an algebraically closed field and let $B$ be a tame cluster-tilted algebra which is the relation-extension of the tilted algebra $C$.
+Then there is a short exact sequence of vector spaces

 \end{theorem}